 Ability to balance and move easily and smoothly

 Treat injuries from your fall

 Treat any problems that might have caused you to fall

 Help you make a plan to avoid future falls

 Refer you to physical Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
 It can improve joint and muscle function, helping... read more or occupational therapy Occupational Therapy (OT) Occupational therapy, a component of rehabilitation, is intended to enhance a person's ability to do basic self-care activities, useful work, and leisure activities.
 These activities include... read more , if needed

 The effects of a fall can last a long time.
-For example, if you break your hip, you may not be able to walk well even after treatment and rehabilitation Overview of Rehabilitation Rehabilitation services are needed by people who have lost the ability to function normally, often because of an injury, a stroke, an infection, a tumor, surgery, or a progressive disorder ... read more .
+For example, if you break your hip, you may not be able to walk well even after treatment and rehabilitation Overview of Rehabilitation Rehabilitation services are needed by people who have lost the ability to function normally or have pain.
+Loss of function may be due to fracture, amputation, stroke or another neurologic disorder... read more .

 Fear of falling can also lead to problems like less activity and joint stiffness Joint Stiffness Joints are places in your body where two bones come together, such as your wrists, elbows, shoulders, hips, knees, and ankles.
 Joints also exist where you might not think.
 For example, there... read more .

 Get regular exercise—weight training, balancing, and stretching exercises are helpful